-Notes
+Notes:

-Secondary tax on companies (STC):
+Secondary tax on companies:

-STC was payable by a company on net dividends declared during the company's dividend cycle, the last cycle of which ended on 31 March 2012.
+Secondary tax on companies (STC) was payable by a company on net dividends declared during the company's dividend cycle, the last cycle of which ended on 31 March 2012.
 The STC credits of such a company can be used until 31 March 2015 to ensure that the after-tax profits of a company that were distributed to shareholders, and that were subject to STC, are not also subjected to dividends tax when distributed to shareholders.